Douglas Urbanski

 Douglas Urbanski is an American film producer and occasional film actor.
-He is a twice Oscar-nominated, Golden Globe Nominated and BAFTA-winning motion picture producer.
+He is an Oscar-nominated and BAFTA-winning motion picture producer.

 Life and career

-Urbanski was born in Somerville, New Jersey.
+Urbanski was born in Somerville, New Jersey and graduated from Immaculata High School where he frequently starred in the drama club.

-In addition to his Academy Award winning films Darkest Hour and Mank, along with his other films, Tinker Tailor Soldier Spy, The Contender, and Nil By Mouth, his films have received 21 Academy Award nominations, 10 Golden Globe nominations, and 33 BAFTA nominations.
+In addition to his Academy Award winning films Darkest Hour and Mank, his other films, Tinker Tailor Soldier Spy, The Contender, and Nil By Mouth, have received 21 Academy Award nominations, 10 Golden Globe nominations, and 33 BAFTA nominations.

-Urbanski's film producing credits include The Contender, which received two Academy Award nominations and starred Gary Oldman, Jeff Bridges, Joan Allen, Christian Slater, and Sam Elliott.